top of page

 The adjective 'spontaneous' derives its origins from the Latin word 'spontaneus,' which meant 'of one's free will' or 'voluntary.'
 Over time, this Latin term evolved into 'spontaneus' in Late Latin and 'spontaneous' in Old French, carrying the sense of actions or events that arise from one's own accord or inclination, without external influence.
 In its contemporary usage, 'spontaneous' describes actions, events, or behaviors that occur in an impulsive, unplanned, or natural manner, without prior thought or preparation.
 This word's etymology underscores the idea that spontaneity is rooted in an individual's inner impulses and choices, contributing to its association with unscripted, unplanned, and unrestrained actions or occurrences.

-Quiz: Find the meaning of the adjective spontaneous:
+Find the correct meaning of the adjective spontaneous:

 Try Again!